Actual product photos above*

-Lightglass has a broad color temperature range, with the ability to smoothly transition between them: 2700K, 3000K, 3500K, 4000K, 5000K, and 6500K.
-Our R&D department directed by Jianchuan Tan, Ph.D. invented a new circuit design in order to insure smooth, flicker-free transitions of color temperature and brightness for Lightglass.
-This vital technology is part of what helps Lightglass simulate nature, and bring the feeling of daylight into a space.
+LIGHTGLASS has a broad CCT range, with the ability to smoothly transition between color temperatures: 2700K, 3000K, 3500K, 4000K, 5000K, and 6500K.
+Our R&D department invented a new circuit design in order to ensure smooth, flicker-free transitions of color temperature and brightness for LIGHTGLASS.
+This vital technology is part of what helps LIGHTGLASS simulate nature, and bring the feeling of daylight into a space.

 For offices, the International WELL Building Institute (IWBI) specifies there must be at least 240 Equivalent Melanopic Lux (EML) on the vertical plane between 9:00 AM and 1:00 PM.
 Lightglass at a distance of two meters, and a CCT of 3500K or higher at full brightness is compliant.
 [WELL v2, Feature 54, Part 1]